zowe/docs-site/docs/extend/extend-apiml/api-mediation-oidc-authentication.md

       - Validate the [ESM configuration](#esm-configuration) depending on installed ESM.
       - Contact your security administrator to assign all the necessary permissions to the mapper's username according to your OIDC configuration.

- - The configured external mapper user, doesn't have sufficient access rights to create passtickets and/or to call z/OSMF
+ - The configured identity mapper user, doesn't have sufficient access rights to create passtickets and/or to call z/OSMF
       - (PZA#See troubleshooting of x509)

       To fix the issue: